wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/get-done-stay-secure-with-windows-10/includes/6-windows-virtual-desktop.md

 - **Deploy** Windows desktops and apps in minutes.
 - **Scale** easily by provisioning access to data across devices fast.
-- Provide access to data whist adhering to **security and compliance regulations**.
+- Provide access to data while adhering to **security and compliance regulations**.
 - Gives users the **same look and feel** as running Office apps on a dedicated machine.
 - The organization **pays only for what it uses** with the Azure Virtual Machines and Azure storage consumed by users.
 - When your storage needs differ seasonally, you only pay for what you need when you need it.